CloudKlass/Azure-Admin/Instructions/Labs/LAB_06-Implement_Network_Traffic_Management.md

 ## Task 1: Use a template to provision an infrastructure

-In this task, you will use a template to deploy one virtual network, one network security group, and two virtual machines.
+In this task, you will use a template to deploy one virtual network, one network security group, and three virtual machines.

 1. Sign in to the **Azure portal** - `https://portal.azure.com`.